 The Master of Arts in Applied Child & Adolescent Psychology: Prevention & Treatment gives current and aspiring child psychology professionals the skills to diagnose mental health disorders in children and teens and provide effective, evidence-based interventions.

-The program is offered by the UW Department of Psychology in collaboration with UW Professional & Continuing Education.
+The program is offered by the UW Department of Psychology in collaboration with UW Continuum College.
 It is the first master’s degree offered by the department, considered one of the best psychology departments in the nation.
-US News & World Report ranks the UW 14th among graduate psychology programs in the United States and 8th in clinical psychology.
+U.S. News & World Report ranks the UW eighth in the country in graduate clinical psychology education.

 Designed with working professionals in mind, our 36-credit program can be completed in one year on a full-time schedule or two years attending part time.
 Courses will mostly meet in the late afternoons, evenings or weekends on the UW Seattle campus, supplemented by online conferencing.
-The first two classes are taken in an intensive format over two weekends in August or September (Thursday evening and all day Friday through Sunday).
+The first two classes are taken in an intensive format in August and September.

 Who Should Apply